The High-Definition Space Telescope (HDST) is operational

 national debt, a declining manufacturing base, and an overstretched

-military, all greatly weakened the US economy in the early 21st century.
-This caused long term damage to the country's standing.
+military, all weakened the US economy during the early 21st century.
+This caused long-term damage to the country's standing.

 Like all those before it, the American empire managed to overreach itself.
-Continued
+The continued

 industrialisation of China and India has led to substantial growth in

 these and other Asian countries, Shanghai having now eclipsed Wall Street as the leading financial

 these changes, the US still retains its super power status; but it is no longer the only country holding such influence.

 Depression is the number one global disease burden

 When measured by years of life lost, depression has now overtaken heart disease to become the leading global disease burden.* This includes both years lived in a state of poor health and years lost due to premature death.
 Principle causes of depression include debt worries, unemployment, crime, violence (especially family violence), war, environmental degradation and disasters.
 The on-going economic stagnation around the world is a major contributing factor.
 However, progress is being made with destigmatising mental illness.*